quru/qis/doc/image_help.md

 <a name="defaults"></a>
 ## Default settings
-View this page from within QIS to see the default image settings for your server.
+View this page from within QIS to see the current image settings for your server.

 <a name="templates"></a>
 ## Image templates